ProGTX/sycl-gtx/README.md

 [VisionCpp](https://github.com/codeplaysoftware/visioncpp)
 (a library for computer vision and image processing).

-## Licence
+## License

-The project is licenced under MIT
+The project is licensed under MIT
-\- see the LICENCE file which applies to all code files.
+\- see the LICENSE file which applies to all code files.